temple-geography/fundamentals-of-gis/Lab_01_Introduction_to_ArcGIS.md

     source.
 In this case, since all of the shapefiles are in the same folder, all of the data links were repaired.
 6. Close ArcMap **but do not save your changes**.
-7. Restore the folder name; that is, remove the tilde from the front so the folder is now just named Lab1 again.
+7. Move Lab1.mxd back into the Lab1 folder.

 There is another way to repair a broken link, which involves going into the Layer Properties and changing the path in the Source tab.
 This would